'No Nile, no Egypt', Cairo warns over Ethiopia dam

 Last week, Ethiopia summoned the Egyptian ambassador after politicians in Cairo were shown on television suggesting military action or supporting Ethiopian rebels - a mark of the threat felt in Cairo from the plan to dam the Blue Nile, the tributary that supplies the bulk of water downstream in Egypt.

-“Egypt won’t give up on a single drop of water from the Nile or any part of what arrives into Egypt from this water in terms of quantity and quality,” Amr told MENA, noting that Egypt has little rain and is effectively desert without its great river.
+“Egypt won’t give up on a single drop of water from the Nile or any part of what arrives into Egypt from this water in terms of quantity and quality,” Amr told MENA, noting Egypt has little rainfall and is effectively desert without its great river.

 ”We have a plan for action, which will start soon,“ Amr said. ”We’ll talk to Ethiopia and we’ll see what comes of it.

-“Ethiopia has said it will not harm Egypt, not even by a liter of water.
+“Ethiopia has said it will not harm Egypt, not even by a litre of water.
 We are looking at ... this being implemented.”

 While letting water through such dams - of which Egypt, Sudan and Ethiopia already have several - may not reduce its flow greatly, the filling of the reservoir behind any new dam means cutting the river’s flow for a time.
 Evaporation from reservoirs can also permanently reduce water flowing downstream.

-Now 21 percent complete, the new dam on the Blue Nile will eventually have capacity of 6,000 megawatts and is central to Ethiopia’s plans to become Africa’s leading exporter of power.
+Now 21-percent complete, the new dam on the Blue Nile will eventually have capacity of 6,000 megawatts and is central to Ethiopia’s plans to become Africa’s leading exporter of power.
+(Editing by Alastair Macdonald and Tom Pfeiffer)

-Sudan, which borders Egypt and Ethiopia and also gets much of its water from the Nile, said it supported the project.

-“The Grand Renaissance Dam brings many benefits and blessings for us,” Information Minister Ahmed Belal Osman told reporters in Khartoum.